Day 4 Activities¶

 Use ggplot2 to plot the animal names (x-axis) versus the speed of the animal (y-axis) in

-using a scatterplot.
-Customize the plot to display as shown below. -
+animals_tbusing a scatterplot.
+Customize the plot to display as shown below.

 We decide that our plot would look better with the animal names ordered from slowest to fastest.
 Using the

-function to order the rows by speed from slowest to fastest.
-Then use thepull()
+arrange()function to order the rows by speed from slowest to fastest.
+Then use thepull()function to extract theanimal_namescolumn as a vector of character values.
+Save the new variable asnames_ordered_by_speed.b.
+Turn the

 Note